cynthiatreger/phsm-traffic-inspection/README.md

 ![image](https://user-images.githubusercontent.com/110976272/226541241-8b593ca9-341f-4327-adb9-e88db73b5c8e.png)

-1. On-Prem to PHSM: a Route Table containing a UDR for the Payment HSM subnet and pointing to the central hub Firewall is applied to the GatewaySubnet.
+1. On-Prem to PHSM: a Route Table containing a UDR for the Payment HSM VNet range and pointing to the central hub Firewall is applied to the GatewaySubnet.

 2. Spoke VNet to PHSM: a Route Table containing a UDR for the Payment HSM subnet and pointing to the central hub Firewall is applied to the Spoke VNet subnets.